droitfintech/terraform-provider-jsonschema/README.rst

 This repository follows structure of |terraform-provider-scaffolding|_ template recommended by |terraform|_ developers (see |terraform-publishing-provider|_).

-For publishing it uses Gitlab Actions.
+For publishing it uses Github Actions.

+To force a new version to build, push a semantic tag to the repository.

 Environment requirements: